MerrieQ/Portfolio/README.md

 **Hackaton:**

 I participated in a Hackaton with the minor.
 The challenge was to make a program that automaticaly checks the TRIPOD-criteria with Academic Articles, to see if they are suitable for further medical research.
 TRIPOD-criteria stands for: Transparent Reporting of a multivariable prediction model for Individual Prognosis Or Diagnosis (Gary S. Collins,2015).
 The Hackaton lasted for a week.
-We first tried to develop our own Machine Learning model (in particular a Large Language Model), but because of the underwhelming results and limited time we decided to use an LLM Api instead called Cohere.
+We first tried to develop our own Machine Learning model (in particular a Large Language Model), but because of the underwhelming results (not enough training material) and limited time we decided to use an LLM Api instead called Cohere.

 Relevant Skills: Machine Learning and working with API's.

 **Redevelop a Data-driven Platform:**
 _Because of the new restrictions of the Spotify API that were added in November 2024, the code sadly doesnt work anymore.
 Spotify restricted the acces of alot of features like characteristics of a song, song recommendations, and algorithmic playlist generation._

-I redevelopped the "Blend" playlist function in Spotify, which combines music tastes into one playlist for two people.
+I redeveloped the "Blend" playlist function in Spotify, which combines music tastes into one playlist for two people.
+Characteristics like genre, new or known-by-users music were customisable.

 Relevant skills: Working with API's

 **Data-driven Startup:**

-Portfolio van Tech voor de minor Big Data Design

-Hier is al mijn progameerwerk van het afgelopen half jaar.

-**Datastory**: "Streamlitmap2" en alle documenten met "wolf" erin zijn belangrijk om de code te laten werken, de bronbestanden zijn er om de veranderingen te laten zien.
-"Interactiev2" is om de data wrangling te laten zien (geocoden, opschonen enzovoort)

-**Herontwikkel Datagedreven Platform:** Groupify6.py

-**Hackaton:** LLM6.py
+I designed a new data-driven startup concept with a group from the minor, called "The Home Invaders".
+It was a smart-home system, focussed on energy-consumption (and reduction), and privacy.
+We did'nt use any Python code, only a small Arduino project we used as a prototype.

+Relevant skills: C/C++, JSON.